gnuez/coursera/README.md

 I am editing the README file.
-Adding some more details about the project description.
+# Please enter the commit message for your changes.
+Lines starting
+# with '#' will be ignored, and an empty message aborts the commit.
+#
+# On branch main
+# Your branch is up to date with 'origin/main'.
+#
+# Changes to be committed:
+#       modified:   README.md
+#
+# Untracked files:
+#       Pruebas/
-# coursera
+#
-Prueba TEMP